-Each commissioner should do his/her part to ensure that meetings proceed in an orderly and constructive manner.
+Each commissioner should do their part to ensure that meetings proceed in an orderly and constructive manner.
 The chair is primarily responsible for seeing that consideration of items on the agenda move along without delay, but with reasonable time allocated to each item.
-Each commissioner can assist the chair by becoming familiar with the basic rules of parliamentary procedure and by adequately preparing any presentations he/she makes to the commission.
+Each commissioner can assist the chair by becoming familiar with the basic rules of parliamentary procedure and by adequately preparing any presentations their makes to the commission.